 What is a custom theme?

-A custom WordPress theme is built from scratch and maintained by the website design services of a team or agency following the specific requirements of a company.
+A custom WordPress theme is built from scratch and maintained by the website design services of a team or agency following the specific requirements of a web design company Auckland.
 The codes may start with a template but these are modified for the site.
 So each site created through a custom theme is unique and follows the brand and desired features of a company.

 A custom theme is a good option for businesses that conduct e-commerce or have high traffic.
 However, since it requires more work from a developer or programmer, it is more expensive than all the other theme options on WordPress.